-These chips use a PLL that is designed to function between 120 MHz and the specified maximum clock frequency.
-During power up, when the DOFF is tied HIGH, the PLL is locked after 20 μs of stable clock.
-The PLL can also be reset by slowing or stopping the input clocks K and \overline{K} for a minimum of 30 ns.
-However, it is not necessary to reset the PLL to lock to the desired frequency.
+These chips use a phase locked loop (PLL) that is designed to function between 120 MHz and the specified maximum clock frequency.
+During power-up, when the DOFF is tied HIGH, the PLL is locked after 20 μs of stable clock.
+The PLL can also be reset by slowing or stopping the input clocks K and K for a minimum of 30 ns.
+However, it is not necessary to reset the PLL to lock it to the desired frequency.
 The PLL automatically locks 20 μs after a stable clock is presented.
 The PLL may be disabled by applying ground to the DOFF pin.
-When the PLL is turned off, the device behaves in QDR I mode (with one cycle latency and a longer access time).
+When the PLL is turned off, the device behaves in DDR I mode (with one cycle latency and a longer access time).